|

 early, leaving me with a nice assortment of cards that should help avoid

-lead, hoping for a 31-2 with no pegging by pone.
+getting trapped into letting him peg a lot.
+With 5-6-7-10 on an 8 cut I'd drop the 6 on pone's J lead, hoping for a 31-2 with no pegging by pone.
 I'd play the same on an

 8 cut.
 Hands that

-are now worth thirteen, enough to go out, so I'd need to peg out to win.
+were worth twelve with the 8 are now worth thirteen, enough to go out, so I'd need to peg out to win.

-However, he may have eleven points (5-5-J-Q),
+However, he may have eleven points (5-5-J -Q),

 in which case I still want to limit his pegging.
+DeLynn Colvert:

 Keep the 3-5-7-10 and play the 3 on a